LucySuslova/LucySuslova.github.io/_posts/2020-01-16-espresso-deeplinks.md

 One question still remains open - ```arg: Bundle?```.
 How to create our pet (Bundle) to pass it to the link builder and display on edit pet screen?

 Our pet should have type, name, and age.
-These values are passes as parameters to ```createTestBundle``` function:
+These values are passed as parameters to ```createTestBundle``` function:

 {% highlight kotlin %}
     fun createTestBundle(petType: String?, petName: String?, petAge: Int?): Bundle? {